Germanwings: Integration into Eurowings from 2015

 In August 2017, it was announced that Germanwings would abandon its own IATA code 4U by 25 March 2018.
 Since then, it has used Eurowings' EW code on for all operations, which are already carried out under the Eurowings brand.

 In October 2019, the Pristina base, which had been operated by Germanwings since June 2019, was transferred to Eurowings Europe.
 In return, Germanwings took over the German base in Munich which had been operated by its sister airline.

 On 7 April 2020, Lufthansa announced that it would be shutting down Germanwings, partly due to the large travel ban during the COVID-19 pandemic.
+All flight activities were halted on 20 April.